Anti-Catholicism in literature and media: Cinema

 Second, the Catholic Church is still seen as profoundly "other" in modern culture and is therefore an object of continuing fascination.
 As already noted, it is ancient in a culture that celebrates the new, professes truths in a postmodern culture that looks skeptically on any claim to truth, and speaks of mystery in a rational, post-Enlightenment world.
-It is therefore the perfect context for scriptwriters searching for the "conflict" required in any story.
+It is therefore the perfect context for scriptwriters searching for the "conflict" required in any story."

 He argues that, despite this fascination with the Catholic Church, the entertainment industry also holds contempt for the Church.
 "It is as if producers, directors, playwrights and filmmakers feel obliged to establish their intellectual bona fides by trumpeting their differences with the institution that holds them in such thrall."

 Television

-Father Martin suggests that "it is television that has proven the most fertile ground for anti-Catholic writing.
-Priests, when they appear on television shows, usually appear as pedophiles or idiots, and are rarely seen to be doing their jobs."
+Father James J. Martin suggests that "it is television that has proven the most fertile ground for anti-Catholic writing.
+Priests, when they appear on television shows, usually appear as paedophiles or idiots, and are rarely seen to be doing their jobs."